on all US orders over $99

 While a whole house filtration system is ideal, it’s not always realistic, especially when renting.
 If you do nothing else, invest in good quality shower and bathtub filters, since breathing and absorbing through the skin are your biggest risks for exposure.
 This is the most affordable way to start providing clean water to your family.
 Next, ensure pure drinking and cooking water from the tap with an under the counter or countertop filter.
 If you own your home, consider investing in whole house water filtration.

-Questions?
+Do you have any questions about the dangers of chlorine and chloramine in your drinking water?
 Contact us here at UNI KEY.
 We’re happy to help you find the water filtration customized to your needs.